ShareRing (SHR) 1-Day Volume Reaches $4.58 Million

-ShareRing (CURRENCY:SHR) traded down 0.9% against the U.S. dollar during the 1-day period ending at 22:00 PM E.T. on May 14th.
-One ShareRing coin can currently be purchased for approximately $0.0241 or 0.00000146 BTC on popular cryptocurrency exchanges.
-ShareRing has a total market cap of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last day.
-Over the last week, ShareRing has traded up 19.7% against the U.S. dollar.
+ShareRing (CURRENCY:SHR) traded down 0.9% against the dollar during the twenty-four hour period ending at 23:00 PM ET on May 19th.
+ShareRing has a market capitalization of $47.40 million and $4.58 million worth of ShareRing was traded on exchanges in the last day.
+One ShareRing coin can currently be bought for approximately $0.0241 or 0.00000146 BTC on major cryptocurrency exchanges.
+Over the last seven days, ShareRing has traded up 19.7% against the dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.